Free Elderly Parent Discharge Plan

-Use this before your parent leaves the hospital, during the first 48 hours home, and throughout the first 14 days after discharge.
+Start with this printable checklist before your parent leaves the hospital, then customize the plan for the first 48 hours and first 14 days home.

 Printable discharge checklist planning scene